Venous and arterial blood. What vessels does darker blood move through and how does the circulatory system work?

 Why can't we see arteries from under the skin?

-In fact, about two-thirds of the blood volume is permanently in the veins, which means they are larger than other vessels.
-In addition, arteries have much thicker walls than veins, because they have to withstand greater pressure, which also prevents them from being sufficiently transparent.
+In fact, about two-thirds of the blood volume is in the veins at all times, therefore they larger size than other vessels.
+In addition, arteries have much thicker walls than veins, because they have to withstand more pressure, which also prevents them from being sufficiently transparent.
 But even if the arteries were visible from under the skin as well as some veins, it is assumed that they would have approximately the same color, despite the fact that the blood running through them is brighter.

 What color are veins actually?

 If you've ever cooked meat, you probably already know the answer to this question.
 Empty blood vessels are reddish-brown in color.
 There is not much difference in color between arteries and veins.
 They differ mainly when viewed in cross section.
-Arteries are thick-walled and muscular, while veins have thin walls.
+The arteries are thick-walled and muscular, and the veins have thin walls.

-As for aristocrats, the expression “blue bloods” arose due to the paleness of their skin.
-Until the twentieth century, tanning was not in fashion, and the aristocrats themselves, especially women, hid from the sun, which protected their skin from premature aging and looked appropriate for their status, that is, they differed from the serfs who “plowed” all day in the sun.
-We now understand that pale skin color with a blue tint is actually a sign of less health.
+As for aristocrats, the expression “ blue bloods" appeared due to the pallor of their skin.
+Until the twentieth century, tanning was not in fashion, and the aristocrats themselves, especially women, hid from the sun, thereby protecting their skin from premature aging and looked appropriate to their status, that is, they differed from the serfs who “plowed” all day in the sun.
+Now we understand that pale color skin with a blue tint is actually a sign of less health.

 But scientists also claim that there are about 7,000 people in the world whose blood has a blue tint.
 They are called kyanetics (from the Latin cyanea - blue).
 The reason for this is not the same hemoglobin.
 Their protein contains more copper than iron, which during oxidation acquires a blue tint instead of the red we are accustomed to.
 These people are considered more resistant to many diseases and even injuries, as their blood is said to clot several times faster and are not susceptible to many infections.
 In addition, there are different theories about the origin of kianeticians, including that they are descendants of aliens.
 There is not much information about them on the Internet, but there are articles in foreign publications where the birth of such children is explained by the abuse of rudimentary drugs long before conception.
 As they say, “Don’t smoke, girl, the children will be green!”, but the results from birth control may turn out blue (meaning the color of blood).

-Blood in the human body circulates in a closed system.
-The main function of biological fluid is to provide cells with oxygen and nutrients and remove carbon dioxide and metabolic products.
+Blood circulates in the human body in closed system.
+The main function of biological fluid is to provide cells with oxygen and nutrients and removal of carbon dioxide and metabolic products.

 A little about the circulatory system

-The human circulatory system has a complex structure; biological fluid circulates in the pulmonary and systemic circulation.
+The human circulatory system has complex device, biological fluid circulates in the pulmonary and systemic circulation.

 The heart, which acts as a pump, consists of four sections - two ventricles and two atria (left and right).
-The vessels that carry blood from the heart are called arteries, and the vessels that carry blood to the heart are called veins.
+Vessels, blood bearers from the heart are called arteries, to the heart are called veins.
 The arterial one is enriched with oxygen, the venous one – with carbon dioxide.

-When the left ventricle, whose walls are the thickest, contracts, maximum pressure is created, oxygen-rich blood is pushed into the systemic circulation and distributed through the arteries throughout the body.
+When the left ventricle, whose walls are thickest, contracts, it creates maximum pressure, oxygen-rich blood is pushed into big circle blood circulation and is distributed through arteries throughout the body.
 In the capillary system, gases are exchanged: oxygen enters the tissue cells, carbon dioxide from the cells enters the bloodstream.
-Thus, the arterial becomes venous and flows through the veins into the right atrium, then into the right ventricle.
+Thus, the arterial becomes venous and flows through the veins to right atrium, then into the right ventricle.
 This is a large circle of blood circulation.

-Next, the venous blood flows through the pulmonary arteries into the pulmonary capillaries, where it releases carbon dioxide into the air and is enriched with oxygen, again becoming arterial.
+Further venous pulmonary arteries enters the pulmonary capillaries, where it releases carbon dioxide into the air and is enriched with oxygen, again becoming arterial.
 Now it flows through the pulmonary veins into the left atrium, then into the left ventricle.
 This closes the pulmonary circulation.

-Venous blood is located in the right side of the heart
+Venous blood located in the right side of the heart

 Characteristics

-Venous blood differs in a number of parameters, ranging from appearance to the functions it performs.
+Venous blood differs in a number of parameters, ranging from appearance and ending with the functions performed.

 • Many people know what color it is.
 Due to its saturation with carbon dioxide, its color is dark, with a bluish tint.